-If you can't have Christmas without eggnog, the Ever Nog-Off at the Historic Arkansas Museum is a holiday must-do.
-Visitors can sample a wide variety of the sweet drink from classic recipes to modern twists and then vote on their favorite.
-Home mixologists proud of their concoctions can sign-up to compete with others for prizes like best eggnog, best "untraditional" eggnog, and best non-alcoholic eggnog judged by a panel of children.
+If you can't have Christmas without eggnog, the annual Ever Nog-Off event at the Historic Arkansas Museum is a holiday must-do.
+Visitors can sample a wide variety of the sweet drink, from classic recipes to modern twists, and then vote on their favorites.
+Home mixologists proud of their concoctions can sign up to compete with others for prizes like best eggnog, best "untraditional" eggnog, and best non-alcoholic eggnog judged by a panel of children.
 The competition usually coincides with the monthly 2nd Friday Art Night event, allowing visitors to explore nearby venues throughout downtown Little Rock for art, cultural, and historical exhibitions; however, the 2020 event has been canceled.